Saifa36622/DRL_HW3/README.md

   <img src="image/image6.png" alt="alt text">
 </p>

-To update the weights (update rule) on all weights will be 0 then update the weight according to
+To update the weights (update rule) on inti all weights will be 0 then update the weight according to

 <p align="center">
   <img src="image/image10.png" alt="alt text">